o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 1. Open `{your-project-path}\Materials\Types\SixPointLighting.materialtype`.
 Under `propertyLayout` > `propertyGroups`, you'll see there are many entries with `{your-path-to-o3de}`.
 Replace `{your-path-to-o3de}` with your appropriate path to the engine.
    * For example, `C:/o3de/Gems/Atom/Feature/Common/Assets/Materials/Types/MaterialInputs/BaseColorPropertyGroup.json`.
    * Currently we cannot import property groups across gems, so we are hard coding the absolute path, even though it is not portable, as a proof of concept.
 There is a GHI to enable importing across gems at [o3de#10623](https://github.com/o3de/o3de/issues/10623).
 1. We also need to download some assets to actually test the animation and lighting!
+Download the following textures from [here]():
+   * SmokeBall01_6Way_BBF_8x8.png
+   * SmokeBall01_6Way_RLT_8x8.png
+   * SmokeBall01_ColorCC_8x8.png
-Visit [this Github link](), and download the following textures:
+  These textures are provided from [this Github repository (Unity-URP-SmokeLighting)](https://github.com/peeweek/Unity-URP-SmokeLighting/tree/main/Assets/VFX/SmokeLighting/Textures/2D) and distributed under the MIT license.
-   * BBF.png
-   * RLT.png
-   * Alpha.png
-2. Move the three assets to `{your-project-path}\Materials`.
+1. Move the three assets to `{your-project-path}\Materials`.

 These template files have everything set up so that we can get started to create our own custom surface and lighting.
 They were created by duplicating important parts of the `StandardPBR` files and then modifying them.
 Most of the changes made were to strip out unnecessary parts from `StandardPBR`'s files.
 When you create your own material types in the future, you can similarly duplicate `StandardPBR` files and work from there.